U.S. Relations With Turkey

 More information about Turkey is available on the Turkey Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Turkey has been a NATO ally since 1952, and an active partner in ISAF stabilization operations in Afghanistan, and represents NATO’s vital eastern anchor, controlling (in accordance with international conventions) the straits of the Bosporus and the Dardanelles, which link the Black Sea with the Mediterranean.
-On Turkey’s southeastern border lie Iran, Iraq, and Syria, proving once more Turkey’s strategic geographic significance.
+Turkey is an important U.S. security partner.
+Turkey has been a valued North Atlantic Treaty Organization (NATO) Ally since 1952.
+Turkey is a leader in the Alliance’s Resolute Support Mission in Afghanistan and serves as NATO’s vital eastern anchor, controlling (in accordance with international conventions) the straits of the Bosporus and the Dardanelles, which link the Black Sea with the Mediterranean.

 Bilateral Economic Relations